 Bucketlist.org.
 Online list creator.
 Features “due date” option.
 Setup allows selection of types of goals (Travel, Adventure, Experience, New Skills, Family), with a list of five popular items from each to start a list.
 Check out popular or recently added goals for inspiration.

-The Bucket List Companion.
-An inspirational site for bucket listers.
-Occasional blog posts share a quote to spur action or dreaming or a question of the day to get you thinking.
-The site also has a list of bucket list ideas – again, not exhaustive, simply meant to prompt thinking.
-The site is relatively new, so it may be worth following to see what creator, Zero Dean, makes of it.
+The Bucket List Companion .
+Intended to be an inspirational site for bucket listers.
+Blog posts share a quote to spur action or dreaming or a question of the day to get you thinking.
+The site also has a list of bucket list ideas – not exhaustive, simply meant to prompt thinking.
+(10/15 Update: This site has not been updated in two years – and has too little content for me to continue recommending).